 New SOS rates are effective for the summer on June 1 and for Winter on October 1.

-For Maryland small commercial customers, the new summer SOS rate will increase, by about $15.00, the average monthly summer bill beginning June 1, 2015.
-The new winter SOS rates beginning October 1, 2015 have not yet been set.
+For Maryland small commercial customers, the new summer SOS rate will increase, by about $15.00, the average monthly summer bill beginning June 1, 2015 and by about $14.00 for the

 It’s hard to say.
-Two suppliers were publicly announced as winning a piece of the SOS load during the 2014 competitive bid process, and a total of five suppliers currently serve all of the SOS load.
+One supplier was publicly announced as winning the entire SOS load during the 2015 competitive bid process, and a total of five suppliers currently serve all of the SOS load.
 The suppliers buy and trade the energy in the PJM marketplace so tracking its origin is difficult.
 The bid process simply ensures that we’ll get the needed reliable and competitive supply of electricity for delivery to our customers.

-The following suppliers were publicly announced as winning supply contracts for this year;
+The following supplier was publicly announced as winning supply contracts for this year;

 Pricing information is confidential in compliance with PSC Formal Case No. 9056 and 9064 which govern the SOS bidding process.
 The percentage of load won by each supplier is listed below.